Mario D’Elia – National President

 Dr. Patricia Jenkings – Vice President and NSW President

-Dr Jenkings is an experienced Ministerial Policy and Research Analyst who has assisted disadvantaged peoples globally.
-For women and struggling communities throughout Africa, she has developed strategic programs, contributed towards educational and workplace reform, combatting child trafficking and improving life chances for disadvantaged youth in Pakistan.
-Dr Jenkings also led a UN Local Governance Project for Uzbekistan to increase local participation.
-At home, Dr Jenkings initiated a surf awareness program at Bondi Surf Club for new settlers to Australian shores, for which she received international recognition.
-She is passionate about advancing the UN Sustainable Development Goals, a UN initiative to transform our world by 2030, to end poverty, protect the planet and ensure prosperity for all.
+Patricia is UNAA NSW President and UNAA National Vice President.
+Patricia is passionate about quality education, in particular, for women and girls.
+She was awarded her PhD and BA with Honours from the University of Sydney and has served as Vice Chair UN Women Sydney, is a Member of the Academic Council on the UN System and, at the Council’s Annual Meeting in New York, presented on UN principles.
+Patricia is an experienced Ministerial Policy and Research Analyst who has assisted disadvantaged peoples globally.
+For women and struggling communities throughout Africa, she has developed strategic programs, contributed towards educational and workplace reform, combatting child trafficking and improving outcomes for young people in Pakistan.
+Patricia also led a UN local governance project for Uzbekistan to increase local participation.
+In Australia, Patricia initiated a surf awareness program at Bondi Surf Club for new arrivals, for which she received international recognition.
+She is passionate about advancing the UN Sustainable Development Goals to end poverty, protect the planet and ensure prosperity for all.

 Justin Howden – Vice President and Independent Director